vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 ### Run the app

-To run the demo application you need to run following commands:
+To run the demo application you need to run the following commands:

 ```shell
 git clone git@github.com:vaulty-co/demo-safe-3rd-party-import.git